WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

   - The `return` method in the `render` method is accurate, as well as the `handleFilterChange()` method.
 No modifications are needed in either `handleFilterChange()` or the `return`.

 **Teaching tip**:
 - Provide [this CodePen](https://codepen.io/SuperTernary/pen/qPqqQE?editors=0010) for students who need support.
-There is a comment everywhere they need to make a modification.
+There's a comment everywhere they need to make a modification.

 </aside>